rjriel/ng2-enigma/README.md

 Have you tried out [enigma.js](https://github.com/qlik-oss/enigma.js), Qliks javascript library released under the [Qlik Open Source Software](https://github.com/qlik-oss) initiative?
 How about in Angular 2?
 If not, this example will do nicely.

+A working example of the project can be seen at https://rjriel.github.io/ng2-enigma/

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Usage